wso2/docs-open-banking/en/docs/get-started/about-this-release.md

     - eIDAS

 - [Executor framework](../develop/custom-gateway-executor.md) to enforce different policies based on regulatory and other requirements.
-- Support adding custom functional paths for [non-regulatory](../../develop/custom-request-router/#handling-non-regulatory-apis) and [regulatory](../develop/custom-gateway-executor.md)
+- Supports custom functional paths for [non-regulatory](../../develop/custom-request-router/#handling-non-regulatory-apis) and [regulatory](../develop/custom-gateway-executor.md)
 API flows such as Accounts, Payments, and
 Dynamic Client Registration.
 - [Request router implementation](../develop/custom-request-router.md) to route request to specific functional paths.